 This book surprised me with its frankness in dealing with serious problems in relationships.
 It was a bit confusing at first because each chapter is told from a different woman’s point of view and you don’t really know the connection between the ladies early on.
 It mixes street-wise folk with shouting-hallelujah folk and is heavy on pushing that Jesus will help you through it all.
 All in all, it was a good read that kept you guessing.

-The Boy Who Harnessed the Wind by William Kamkwamba and Bryan Mealer, read by Joyce Smith on 02/26/2013
+The Boy Who Harnessed the Wind by William Kamkwamba and Bryan Mealer, 286 pages, read by Joyce, on 02/26/2013

 This is an inspiring narrative about William Kamkwamba, an African teenager of Malawi, who used what limited resources were available to build a wind mill.
 His efforts overcame crippling adversity of poverty and famine.
 Many thought he was crazy, but his dream to bring his small village electricity and running water became reality.
 “And I try and I made it,” applauded words William spoke at a conference, where his accomplishments were honored, became the motto for those attending.
 This is an inspiring and heartwarming true story.